Greek City States

 2/17/2024

 The development of the Greek city-states began around the 8th century BC, following the collapse of the Mycenaean civilization.
-In the absence of a central authority, small communities began to emerge.
-These communities gradually evolved into independent city-states, each with its own government, laws, and army.
+In the absence of a unified central authority, small communities gradually formed and developed into independent city-states.
+Each city-state was autonomous, with its own distinct government, laws, and military.

 Further Reading